Single non-transferable vote: Jordan

 SNTV was used in Jordan from 1993 to 2016.
 SNTV became the official electoral system for legislature elections in Jordan in 1993, the second election since the country's return to an elected parliament in 1989.
 The 1993 electoral reform introduced SNTV as the "one-man, one-vote", which was argued to be a more egalitarian alternative to the former "block vote" (or Multiple non-transferable vote) where constituents could cast as many votes as there were seats in their constituency.
 (Under SNTV, each voter cast just one.)
 The Jordanian opposition parties were heavily critical of the voting reform as it significantly hurt their electoral results.
 The Islamic Action Front was at the forefront of this criticism, boycotting 4 of the 6 elections held under this system.
 The last election held purely under this system was in 2010, whose parliament was dissolved after the Arab Spring protests in Jordan and a new election was held in 2013 using both SNTV and a national closed list with a proportional system.
 SNTV was completely abolished after the 2016 electoral reform where it was replaced with open list PR (in 23 constituencies of between three and nine seats each) plus 15 seats reserved for women.

 Kuwait

 Kuwait has used SNTV to elect the members of its National Assembly (Majles al-Umma) in five 10-member districts, starting with the 2012 election.

 Vanuatu

 Since independence from Britain and France in 1980, Vanuatu has used SNTV to elect most of the members of its Parliament.
 Currently, other than eight members elected in single-member constituencies, the 52 members of Parliament are elected in ten multi-member constituencies (of between two and seven seats) by single non-transferable vote.
 The last election this was done was the 2025 Vanuatuan general election.

+Chile uses elements of SNTV in its open-list PR system.